OWASP/www-policy/operational/force-majeure-sanctions.md

 - **Restore Standing.** Members affected by a membership lapse due to Force Majeure, can submit a ticket for the Global Board to vote on restoring their standing if they wish to run for the Board in the next election.

 OWASP must prioritize OWASP Leaders and Members as we are a small organization with limited funding and resources.
 On a case-by-case basis, Leaders can introduce us to their chapter, event, committee, or project participants on the same basis as members, and we shall try our best to assist.
 OWASP may perform a donation drive to affray costs if they exceed our available finances.

+Force Majeure waived fee memberships are subject to proof of residency using a government-issued photo ID held in the same name as the membership.
+Proof of residency must be a residential address, and not a commercial property or postal address.
+Waived fee memberships will only have access to GSuite after proof of residency checks are completed.
+Voting Individual Membership is granted.
+Waived fee memberships are subject to random audits to reduce the abuse of this program.
+Abuse of the program results in immediate termination of membership and deletion of GSuite contents.

 ## Sanctioned Countries, Governments, Entities, and Leaders